Contributing Gear Editor

 Price

 There is a wide range in prices for surf backpacks.
-I want one that meets my criteria and doesn’t feel cheap, but that’s also not too expensive.
+We want one that meets our criteria and doesn’t feel cheap, but that’s also not too expensive.
 I’ve also found that surf backpacks go on sale often, so if you’re tight on cash it could be worth waiting for the price to drop.
+The COR Surf’s Waterproof Dry Backpack is a great value for a simple dry bag, but you can spend hundreds of dollars on a bag like Yeti’s Panga backpack.

 Editor’s Note: For more gear reviews and features on The Inertia, click here.